reineruhry/terraform-aws-archivesspace/README.md

 Run ArchivesSpace as an ECS service using an all-inclusive task definition:

-- Nginx for http to https redirects and certbot (optional for SSL certs)
 - MySQL cli for creating the database
 - Nginx proxy for routing to ArchivesSpace endpoints
 - ArchivesSpace with EFS for persistence (`/archivesspace/data`)